 On his first day, he made it through the morning and ended up at the computer lab.
 He stood in front of the classroom in shock.
 There were about 30 PCs, and one was just for him.
 Well, when the bell rang, Tenzin didn’t go to lunch.
 Instead, he sat at that PC all day trying to reconcile this new place and his new life.

 It was tough at first.
-But, Tenzin being a calm person, would politely explain that he had just came to the United States.
-Surprisingly, people were nice and understanding of his newness.
+But, Tenzin being a calm person, would politely explain that he had just come to the United States.
+Surprisingly, people were kind and understanding of his newness.
 (We think it’s because of his genuine nature.)
-But, they weren’t just every day people who were understanding.
+But, they weren’t just everyday people who were understanding.
 Celebrities also frequented the American-style diner.
-Now, this part of Tenzin’s story just tickles us happy.
+Now, this part of Tenzin’s story tickles us happy.

 Guess which celebrity walked into the joint one day?